Bottle Breacher: Here's What Happened After Shark Tank

 Bottle Breacher after Shark Tank

 With some growing pains but a lot of support, the Cranes and their company expanded from the original Bottle Breacher bottle opener to include variations and customization.
-By the summer of 2018, four years after "Shark Tank" and support from Cuban and O'Leary, the company was nearing $17 million in sales.
+By the summer of 2018, four years after "Shark Tank" and support from Mark Cuban and Kevin O'Leary, the company was nearing $17 million in sales.
+Clearly, many folks preferred having a Bottle Breacher on hand rather than resorting to solutions like the belt buckle bottle opening hack every time they wanted to enjoy a stout or porter.

 Is Bottle Breacher still in business?

-Bottle Breacher is still in business and thriving as of 2023.
-The product line comes in several go-to bottle-opener emblems, including the American flag, a skull-clad American flag, police and firefighter emblems, and a hunter-favorite deer symbol.
-Customization options now allow personalized engravings for wedding favors, bachelor parties, holidays, retirement gifts, and more.
-It's possible to order engraved wooden gift boxes as well as openers with inspirational phrases such as "Don't Think, Just Do."
+Bottle Breacher is still in business and thriving as of 2025.
+The line includes openers made from .50 caliber, 30 millimeter, and 20 millimeter rounds, offered in various designs, colors, and engravings.
+Customization options allow for personalized engravings for wedding favors, bachelor parties, holidays, retirement gifts, and more.
+Customers can also order engraved wooden gift boxes, as well as openers featuring inspirational phrases.

-A military theme, with sometimes-controversial interpretations of patriotism, still prevails in Bottle Breacher products.
-Commemorative Bottle Breacher bottle openers pay homage to veterans of the Vietnam War and Pearl Harbor, and families can order special engraved designs and gift boxes for "Never Forgotten" service men and women.
-Another new addition to the line is "frag" openers made from fragmented grenades used in training.
-Plenty more merchandise is available for sale, ranging from keychains to wooden drink coasters, bottle cozies, and military-themed ice coolers.
+A military theme — sometimes accompanied by controversial interpretations of patriotism — continues to prevail in Bottle Breacher products.
+Commemorative Bottle Breacher openers pay homage to veterans of the Vietnam War and Pearl Harbor, and families can order specially engraved designs and gift boxes for service men and women.
+A newer addition to the line includes "frag" openers made from training fragmentation grenades, available in a wide range of colors and designs.
+The company also sells additional merchandise, including keychains, wooden drink coasters, bottle cozies, and military-themed ice coolers.

 What's next for Bottle Breacher's founders?

-Though Bottle Breacher products remain essentially the same, continually evolving with new designs and themes, the company is no longer in the hands of Eli and Jen Crane.
-Ownership transferred to Mike and Amber Wall in the spring of 2022 but continued the company theme of family and military.
+Though Bottle Breacher products remain essentially the same — continually evolving with new designs and themes — the company is no longer owned by Eli and Jen Crane.
+Ownership transferred to Mike and Amber Wall in the spring of 2022, continuing the company's emphasis on family and military values.
 As for Eli Crane, there's a reason his presence and story no longer feature prominently on the Bottle Breacher website.
-As of 2023, he's moved on to a nationally and politically prominent position as a Republican U.S. Representative for Arizona's Congressional District 2.